Ski Areas Indifferent to El Nino/La Nina (as of 2022)

 more evident for Crested Butte and Snowmass being moved to mild

-At nearby Gothic and Aspen Mt. the La Nina over El Nino snowfall
+At nearby Aspen Mt. the La Nina over El Nino snowfall

 excess is an insignificant 5%.
 In the El Nino favored page I analyzed the data from

-Donner Pass near Lake Tahoe, illustrating that Tahoe area snowfall
+Donner Pass near Lake Tahoe and Mammoth, illustrating that Sierra snowfall

 is not as sensitive to El Nino as most people think.
 Note here